DSatle/IIITB_Asic/README.md

 ```
 ![verilog files](https://github.com/DSatle/IIITB_Asic/assets/140998466/529fb477-4d1f-4aa6-89bf-4495946f29d7)

-The lib folder contains all the library files needed for the lab, including the sky130 standard cell library.
-The verilog_model folder in \\wsl.localhost\Ubuntu\home\vsd\VLSI\sky130RTLDesignAndSynthesisWorkshop\my_lib contains the verilog models of the standard cells present in the .lib file.
+The verilog_model folder in \\wsl.localhost\Ubuntu\home\vsd\VLSI\sky130RTLDesignAndSynthesisWorkshop\my_lib.
 The verilog_files folder contains all the lab experiment verilog source files and corresponding testbench files needed to simulate the designs.

-Standard cell library - It is a collection of well defined and appropriately characterized logic gates that can be used to implement a digital design.
-Timing data of standard cells is provided in the Liberty format.

-The lib directory contains the library file sky130_fd_sc_hd__tt_025C_1v80.lib.
-Libraries in the SKY130 PDK are named using the following scheme:
-<Process_name><Library_Source_Abbreviation><Library_type_abbreviation>[_<Library_name]

-sky130 - Process Technology of the PDK sky130
-fd - SkyWater Foundry
-sc - Digital standard cells
-hd - High density
-tt - Typical Timing
-025C - 25 degree celsius Temperature
-1v80 - 1.8V Supply Voltage

 **Demostration of the Icarus Verilog and GTKWave**
 To run the iverilog command the unbuntu should be in the same directory where verilog log files are presesnt this is done using the following commands